Visiting Iran: A Definitive Guide for Travellers

-Throughout history, Iran’s position astride the famous Silk Road has seen it crisscrossed by travellers, traders and armies.
-In more recent times, its rich oil resources and relations with its Sunni neighbours brought it to international attention.
-Nowadays, despite the Revolution of the 1970s and the war with Iraq in the 1980s, Iran is stable, and safe to travel in.
-It is once again attracting travellers as it has done for eons.
+Throughout history, Iran’s position in the centre of the famous Silk Road has seen it crisscrossed by travellers, traders and armies.
+In more recent times, its rich oil resources and relations with its Sunni neighbours have brought it to international attention.
+While travel in Iran might seem a daunting prospect, the days of the Iranian Revolution and the Iran-Iraq War are long past: Iran is stable, safe, and once again attracting travellers as it has done for long years.

-In this post, we talk about the key destinations and main highlights of our 17 day Iranian tour.
-This will give you an idea of;
+This post surveys the key destinations and main highlights of our 17-day Iranian tour.
+We will give you an idea of:

 - what to expect when choosing an Iranian tour,

 Our escorted tour of Iran is an unforgettable experience.
 Its beautiful landscapes, welcoming people and magnificent art and architecture will long remain in your memory.
 It’s also a surprising experience, with many travellers finding their expectations completely overturned.
 Here are our recommendations for the main places you should definitely visit:

 “Esfahan nesf-e jahan ast” (Esfahan is half the world) – Renier, a 16th century French poet

 Esfahan is an essential stop when travelling in Iran.
 Capital of Persia in the 11th century and the 17th, Esfahan is packed with magnificent and grandiose imperial architecture.
 The first period as capital came in 1047, when the Seljuks made Esfahan their capital and adorned it with their magnificently geometric style of architecture.
 In 1598, Esfahan became capital for a second time under Shah Abbas the Great, who added many more beautiful buildings to the considerable wealth of history preserved in the construction of earlier periods.